 - English - 2 semesters (any English Department course and an additional literature course taught in English)

-The Medical College Admissions Test (MCAT) will undergo an overhaul for 2015, detailed at the MCAT 2015 web site.
+The Medical College Admissions Test (MCAT) will undergo an overhaul for spring 2015, detailed at the MCAT 2015 web site.
+The final dates for the old MCAT will be in January 2015.
 The new MCAT will test "competencies", i.e., skills and content, from the above courses and the following additional courses:

 - Statistics - 1 semester (taken in either the student's major - e.g. psychology, sociology, economics, biology, etc. - or the 200-level mathematics course)